spm/spm-docs/docs/manual/auditory/auditory.md

-If you wish to superimpose a subject's functional activations on their own anatomy[^2] you will also need to apply the spatial normalisation parameters to their (bias-corrected) anatomical image.
+If you wish to superimpose a subject's functional activations on their own anatomy[^2] you will also need to apply the spatial normalisation parameters to their (intensity nonuniformity corrected) anatomical image.
 To do this

 - Select <span class="smallcaps">Normalise (Write)</span>, highlight
   "Data", select "New Subject".